hikyae/schedrem/README.md

 The time to wait before triggering the task.
 The task won't be triggered until the specified time has elapsed.

 You can specify integers for `year`, `month`, `day`, `hour`, `minute`, but only `year` is mandatory.

+##### Delay

+Additional delay to be applied to each scheduled time.
+You can specify a float value in seconds.
+The default is `0.0`.

+This was implemented as a workaround to mitigate a bug in certain desktop environments where some message boxes fail to appear when multiple ones are created simultaneously.

 ##### Enabled